ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-back-button/readme.md

 <ontario-back-button></ontario-back-button>
 ```

-In non-linear user flows (e.g., users can enter at any step), use `href` mode instead:
+In non-linear user flows (e.g., users can enter at any step), use `href` mode with deterministic URLs:

 ```html
 <!-- ✅ Better for non-linear flows -->